Penny0330/Dokodemo-Door/README.md

 ## Component Planning

 The component planning is divided into four major sections according to pages.
-In addition, Header and Footer is a shared component.
+In addition, Header and Footer are shared components.

 ![Components plan](https://user-images.githubusercontent.com/110281590/222951641-5a32d3d1-0f81-4f13-be5e-2b4de414845b.png)